NicestRudeGuy/NicestRudeGuy/README.md

 ### Hi there 👋

 I was Senior Software Engineer at <a href="https://accern.com" target="_blank">Accern</a> got layedoff recently.
-Seeking Developer Relations/Advocate or Senior FrontEnd Engineer or Product Manager Role
+Seeking **Developer Relations/Advocate or Senior FrontEnd Engineer or Product Manager Role.**

 <div>🌱 Currently finding a company whose value i align with and exploring this simulated world </div>
 <!-- <div> Next Career Goal => Product Manager or Developer Advocate coz helping others matter the most :) </div> -->